Kenny2github/skule-bylaws/manuals/president-manual.md

    1. Submits a motion to strike the Executive Committee to the Board of Directors
    1. Submits the Presidential blurb to the [F!rosh Handbook](frosh-handbook-manual.md)
    1. Meets with each Associated Entity representative listed in section 1.2.3 (excluding Discipline Clubs, covered separately) to establish mutual priorities and expectations for the year
+   1. Attends Pre-F!rosh along with the other Officers
 1. In **May** and **June** of their term, the President assists the [Business Manager][bm] and [VP Finance][vpf] with the annual financial audit where requested.
 1. In **June** of their term, the President:
    1. Joins the Skule™ float at the Pride Parade along with the other Officers (either on the float or as a marcher, at the Blue & Gold Committee's discretion)
+   1. Reviews the first budget of each Presidential Project Director listed in section 1.2.2 before its submission to the [Finance Committee](fincomm-manual.md)
    1. Attends the ESSCO Presidents' Meeting (PM) along with the [External Relations Director][erd]
 1. In **July** of their term, the President:
    1. Ensures that an [Orientation][oc] budget has been finalized